Sigmmma/c20/src/content/h3/h3-ek/readme.md

 * Using the command `render_debug_structure_all_cluster_errors` will no longer trigger a crash.
 * The keybinding for dual wield has been moved to the C key.
 * The keybindings for switching Forge categories are now functional.
+* Reloading tags should no longer cause an FMOD related assertion.

 ## Standalone